BTDev/BerryTube/README.md

 Before running
 --------------

 Copy `.env.sample` to `.env` and tweak the values.
-Both the domainis themselves and the main domain prefixed with www. must point to the server.
+All the domains themselves and the main domain prefixed with www. must point to the server.

 Run `docker volume create caddy` to create a shared volume for storing certificates.
-This can be shared across multiple instances.
+This can be shared across multiple instances to prevent hitting Let's Encrypt rate limits.

 Running